18 min read

 However, this approach introduces its own set of challenges.
 Coordinating multiple scripts or jobs can become unwieldy, especially as the pipeline grows in complexity.
 Ensuring that each step runs at the right time and in the right sequence can lead to a tangled web of dependencies that is hard to manage.
 Moreover, error handling and retries often need to be manually implemented, making the orchestration process fragile and prone to issues.

-Identifying and troubleshooting errors
+Identifying and Troubleshooting Errors

 Identifying and troubleshooting errors throughout the data pipeline can be a daunting task.
 With each stage of the process involving custom code and complex transformations, pinpointing the source of an issue can feel like searching for a needle in a haystack.